miraz-ezaz/Extracting-Data-from-Bangla-Handwritten-forms/README.md

 # Extracting Data from Bangla Handwritten forms using Computer Vision and Optical Character Recognition
- Extracting Data from Bangla Handwritten forms using Computer Vision and Optical Character Recognition
+ This project aims to automate the process of extracting data from handwritten Bangla forms using Computer Vision and Optical Character Recognition (OCR) techniques.
+The system employs a Convolutional Neural Network (CNN) model for character recognition, integrated with a Django backend for handling server-side operations.
+On the frontend, the application utilizes Python, React, and React Native for user interfaces across web and mobile platforms.